webarkio/wp_qoob/readme.txt

 == Frequently Asked Questions ==

-= How to create a page with qoob =
+= How to create a page with Qoob =
-Qoob is the editor consisting of blocks.
-Work in Qoob simplifies the task of page creation.
+Qoob is the editor consisting from blocks.
+Creating pages is simplified by Qoob.

-1. Go to Page -> Add New
+`Go to Page -> Add New`

-2. Click on button "qoob"
+`Click on the button "qoob"`

 = How to add the blocks =

-There are several ways for adding the block in qoob.
+There are several ways of adding a block on Qoob.

-1. To add a block in the page, please, **click** on the block.
-Each new block is added to the end of the page, under the blocks that were added earlier.
-After that you can add blocks by **dragging**.
+* To add a block in the page, please, click on it.
+Every new block is added to the bottom of the page, under the blocks that were added earlier.
+After that you can add blocks by dragging them.
-2. You find a block in the group and **move** it to the necessary place.
+* To add a block in the page find it in the group and move it to the necessary place.
 This place will be highlighted.

 = How to edit the blocks =
-You can edit information in each block of the page.
-For this purpose **click** the necessary block on the right of the page.
-In the left you can see settings of this block.
+You can edit information in each of the page blocks.
+For this purpose click on the necessary block on the right side of the page.
+On the left side of the page you can find block settings.

 = How to delete / move blocks =
-1. Click the necessary block.
+1. Click on the necessary block.
-2. By pressing the **Delete / Move** button in the left bottom corner of settings you can change postion of the block or delete it from the page.
+2. By pressing the Delete / Move button in the left bottom corner of the settings you can change the position of the block or delete it from the page.

 = How to change the media center =
-1. **Click** the necessary block.
+1. Click on the necessary block.
-2. In the settings **click** the image, video or icon to choose it.
+2. Click on the image, video or icon to choose a necessary one in the settings.
 To return to the previous media, click on it again.

+= Contributors & Developers =
+This is an open source software.
+The following foundations have contributed to this plugin.

 == Screenshots ==